farlee2121/FsSpec/doc/Requirement Exploration.md

   - Q: Where do operations on the spec constraints live?
     - A: these seem like they are global to all specs

+Q: how should I handle constraints that only apply to certain types?
+- clojure spec, in practice, basically always starts with a type constraint
+- I think we can require the constraint tree to be typed (generically)
+  - some of the constraint methods might only work on certain types like `Constraint<string>`
+  - Q: Can I add union cases for specific type parameters?
+    - A: no, union cases are not open
+  - IDEA: I could use elmish-style composition
+    - what does that gain me?
+A constraint is never going to apply to more than one underlying type at a time
+- high-level options
+  - OPT: all constraints fall in one global bucket
+    - pro: can reuse constraints between types
+	- con: not all constraints make sense for all types
+	  - I may be able to mitigate that by constraining the functions, but an invalid structure would be possible
+  - OPT: define constraints for every primitive family
+    - definitions could multiply very quickly
+	- might be able to mitigate by composing elmish-style, e.g. the int is really just a wraper around numeric, which in turn maps out IComparable, set, and similar constraint families
+  - OPT: use an open structure, and not unions so that constraints can be more easily composed without
+    - example: use inheritance to define named `Constraint<T>` types where T is the most generic type I can use
+	  - ALT: constraints could just be predicates on some type, but that
+	- con: this still allows invalid structures to be created (i.e. AND[int?; string?])
+	- con: an open type makes extension more opaque
+- idea: maybe I should try making it several ways.
+One that allows invalid combinations and is open, one that is closed and disallows invalid combinations

+Q: Philisophical question.
+Should I allow constraints that can never be satisfied?
+- for example, (AND[int?; string?]) is never possible
+  - hmm, but this kind of genericism is necessary for OR, and OR[int?; string?] is a very plausible scenario
+  - I could try to type AND.
+Would F# be smart enought to pick the stronger type?

+Q: How to handle error explanations?
+- I think error explations should be separate from the data structure.
+Something we construct with a catamorphism based on the data structure
+  - ISSUE: this means my prototypes are wrong.
+The return type should be a structure of violated constraints that gets passed into an explainer
+	- the error should include the value that violated the constraint
+- Q: what should the validation return look like?
+  - OPT: just return a boolean, have explain re-evaluate the tree
+  -

+IDEA: I could use quotations / expressions to construct expressive errors for custom functions
+- something like unquote would be very nice.
+I could probably just use unquote
+- this would be a default message formatter, not part of the validation flow.
+That gives a bit a bit more leeway for performance concerns

+Constraints as a data structure
+- I realize I implicitly have preferred a data structure for constraints separate from implementations.
+I haven't explained why
+- pro: data structures are easy to extend
+  - users can implement their own interpretations of the structures
+  - users can build on the data structure to accommodate new cases
+  - Easier to define a base set that can be stored and transmitted safely
+  - Data structures can be analyzed and operated on